zopencommunity/v8port/README.md

 #### Linux plaform (non z/OS® UNIX System Services (z/OS UNIX)) setup

 This is the workflow on the non-z/OS UNIX platform for obtaining files via `cipd`.
+There are two aspects to this workflow.
+One which is done once and one which is done everytime you want to sync.

 This workflow is done once.

 ```